python-microservices/pyms/docs/services.md

 Adds [Prometheus](https://prometheus.io/) metrics using the [Prometheus Client Library](https://github.com/prometheus/client_python).

-At the moment, the next metrics are available:
+The folowing metrics are currently available:

 - Incoming requests latency as a histogram
 - Incoming requests number as a counter, divided by HTTP method, endpoint and